Ibtesum-Sakib/Bayesian-Approach-For-Smoking-Prediction-/README.md

-# Bayesian-Approach-For-Smoking-Prediction-
-# Smoking Prediction Using Hierarchical Model
+# Bayesian Approach For Smoking Prediction

 ## Introduction
 Smoking remains a significant global public health problem.
 This study addresses the prediction of smoking behavior using individual-level factors (age, gender, income) and regional variation.
 We propose three Bayesian hierarchical models to disentangle the determinants of smoking.